By The Wyoming LLC Attorney TeamOct 08, 2021

-A personal asset protection trust (PAPT) represents a trust that protects a grantor’s asset from creditors and legal judgments.
+A Personal Asset Protection Trust (PAPT) represents a Trust that protects a grantor’s assets from creditors and legal judgments.
 In fact, a PAPT offers you the strongest protection against asset seizure.
-As an irrevocable trust, the grantor establishes the terms and conditions of the trust, such as which assets should go into the trust and naming the beneficiaries of the assets and any income generated by the assets.
+As an Irrevocable Trust, the grantor establishes the terms and conditions of the Trust, such as which assets should go into the Trust and naming the beneficiaries of the assets and any income generated by the assets.

-However, the benefit of strong asset protection from creditors and legal judgment overrides the inability for you to control a PAPT.
-You can also include a spendthrift clause, which describes when a beneficiary gains access to assets and how the beneficiary should spend the money generated by the assets.
+However, the benefit of strong asset protection from creditors and legal judgment overrides your inability to control a PAPT.
+You can also include a spendthrift clause, outlining the conditions under which a beneficiary gains access to assets and how the beneficiary should spend the money generated by the assets.
 For instance, a grantor of a PAPT can stipulate that a grandchild cannot access assets until the grandchild turns 18, and the money produced from the assets must go towards paying college tuition.

 A PAPT is a different method for passing on your assets while remaining in control of how you want the assets distributed and used.
 You stipulate conditions that keep the money derived from your assets in the hands of your loved ones.

 You have the option to set up a domestic or a foreign PAPT.
-A domestic trust is created for a specific reason, such as protecting assets meant for a child’s home purchase.
-Make sure you consult with an estate lawyer first because some states do not allow the formation of a domestic trust.
-A foreign trust protects your assets by following the estate laws enacted in the state where you create the trust.
-If a legal judgment goes against, only the statutes created in the state where you live apply to the court’s ability to force the judgment against you.
+A Domestic Trust is created for a specific reason, such as protecting assets for a child’s home purchase.
+Make sure you consult with an estate lawyer first because some states do not allow the formation of a Domestic Trust.
+A Foreign Trust protects your assets by following the estate laws enacted in the state where you create the Trust.
+If a legal judgment goes against you, only the statutes created in the state where you live apply to the court’s ability to force the judgment against you.